StexHub/herseux-stealer/fuck salienx/README.md

+# Notes:
+This is made by a gay ratter, not me lmfao, use at your own risk, I didn't make this retarded readme file.
 # Features

 The application is a professional savedat stealer.
 In addition, the things that she steals from the computer: IP, Discord Token Chrome/Application, OS, IP.